SteveOv/debingest/README.md

 - any located fits files are downloaded
 - for each fits/sector:
   - the fits file is read and filtered based on the `--quality` argument
-  - the data is further filtered removing rows where the `--flux` column is NaN
+  - the data is filtered removing rows where the `--flux` column is NaN
+  - the `--clip` ranges are applied - any data within these are removed
   - magnitudes are calculated from the `--flux` and corresponding error columns
     - a low order polynomial is subtracted to detrend the data
     - this also y-shifts the data so that the magnitudes are relative to zero